abogdanova/SwarmGE/README.md

 *__NOTE__ that all functionality available to the main PonyGE file is available to the experiment manager, i.e. all command line arguments can be used including the specification of parameters files.*

+To run the experiment manager, type:

+    $ python scripts/experiment_manager.py --experiment_name [EXPERIMENT_NAME] --runs [INT]

+where `[EXPERIMENT_NAME]` is a string which specifies the desired name of the experiment and where `[INT]` is an integer which specifies the number of evolutionary runs to be completed.

 ##Post-run Analysis
 -------------------